Biographies Characteristics Analysis

 Year of construction: 1973

-The Kyiv Tower is considered the tallest structure in the world of buildings with a lattice structure.
-The tower is entirely made of steel pipes different diameter and weighs 2,700 tons.
+The Kiev Tower is considered the world's tallest structure of buildings with a lattice structure.
+The tower consists entirely of steel pipes various diameters and weighs 2,700 tons.

 In the central part there is a vertical pipe with a diameter of 4 meters.
-It serves as an elevator shaft and smoothly passes into the antenna part.
+It serves as an elevator shaft and smoothly transitions into the antenna part.

 Kyiv TV Tower is the most high design Ukraine.
 The tower is 60 meters higher, but weighs 3 times less.